Aiken Regional Medical Centers is driven by a passion to serve its patients, community and employees.

 Aiken Regional Medical Centers originally opened in 1917 and has been at its current location since 1976.
 UHS acquired the hospital in 1995.
 Today, Aiken Regional is a 245-bed acute care facility offering a comprehensive range of specialties and services.

-When Vance Reynolds came to Aiken Regional Medical Centers as CEO, he wanted to focus on a culture of service.
-“We put service first so our patients feel like part of our family and trust us to care for them and their needs,” Reynolds says.
+Focusing on a culture of service is a high priority at Aiken Regional Medical Centers.
+By putting service first, patients feel like part of the family and trust the staff to care for them and their needs.
 You can see this culture exemplified throughout the hospital.

 A culture of service means being patient focused.
 Ask Eric Muhlbaier.
 As the Director of Patient Advocacy and Volunteer Services, he plays an important role in the patient experience at the hospital.
 In his job, he routinely asks, “Did we serve the patient?”
 This simple question often leads to additional actions that ensure the hospital has done all it can for the patient.